 Grandma's old fashioned Christmas fudge recipes can help to bring enjoyment to your entire family.
-Imagine a plateful of soft, creamy chocolate fudge sitting on the coffee table just waiting to be nibbled on while playing your family's favorite board game or while watching a Christmas movie on television.
-Enjoy making platefuls of homemade candy this holiday time.
+Imagine a plateful of soft, creamy chocolate fudge sitting on the coffee table just waiting to be nibbled on.

 Mom's Recipe Scrapbooks (c.
 1920s)